Stochastic Buffer-Aided Relay-Assisted MEC in Time-Slotted Systems: Problem Formulations and Solutions; The MART and MARE Schemes

 Since $\rho\leq 1$, $q_3\leq 1$, $q_4\leq 1$, $\rho a<q_3$ and $(1-\rho)a<q_4$, we notice that $f_3^{'}\geq 0$ and $f_4^{'}\leq 0$.
-Thus, for a given $P$, $E(P,\rho)$ is the sum of increasing rational functions and decreasing rational/linear functions with respect to $\rho$.
+Thus, for a given $P$, $E(P,\rho)$ is the sum of non-decreasing rational functions and non-increasing rational/linear functions with respect to $\rho$.
 Hence, we expect $E(P,\rho)$ to be either increasing or decreasing or convex or concave function of $\rho$, depending on the effect of its decreasing and increasing terms.
 Consequently, for a given $P$, we expect $E(P,\rho)$ to have its minimum at one of the boundaries of $\mathcal{A}$ or to have at most a single local minimum point inside $\mathcal{A}$ which can be found using an efficient one-dimensional search, like Golden section method, over $\rho$.
 We have verified this through function plots with many different parameter settings.
 However, it cannot be proved analytically.
 Therefore, for high reliability, the domain of $\rho$ can be partitioned into several sub-domains for each of which, a local optimal point can be found, and the minimum among all of them can be chosen as the near-optimal point.
 For clarification, this is presented in Algorithm~\ref{alg:k-partition} where $K$ is the intended number of partitions over the domain of $\rho$\footnote{Note that lines 9-12 of Algorithm~\ref{alg:k-partition} implement the iterations of the Golden section method for each sub-domain of $\rho$.
 Hence, Algorithm~\ref{alg:k-partition} can also be used to solve the MART problem, by setting $K=1$, $P=P^*$, and using $T(P,\rho)$ instead of $E(P,\rho)$.}.

 To summarize, Algorithm~\ref{alg:MARE_general} shows the whole procedure for solving the MARE problem, which is a combination of exhaustive search and Golden section method.
 The exhaustive search is done over the domain of $P$ and at each step, Algorithm~\ref{alg:k-partition} is utilized to obtain the best $\rho$ at the given $P$.
-Therefore, Algorithm~\ref{alg:MARE_general} has the computational complexity of $O(\frac{K}{\delta}\log(1/\delta))$.
+Therefore, the computational complexity of Algorithm~\ref{alg:MARE_general} is $O(\frac{K}{\delta}\log(1/\delta))$.